Best Tactical Pens: More Than Just Writing

 - Ink Refill Rite In The Rain/Fisher Space Pen

-Gerber, a company known for both baby food and fighting knives, brings us the Impromptu.
+Gerber, a company known for both baby food and fighting knives, brings us the Gerber impromptu tactical pen.
 The Impromptu is a dedicated tactical pen aimed at the military, first responder, and police markets.
 The Gerber Impromptu pairs a pen with a glass/face breaker and a strong metal body, and a dependable writing cartridge for your longest days.

 As a pen, the Impromptu uses the Rite in the Rain or Fisher Space Pen cartridge.
 The good news is these cartridges provide smooth and even ink distribution and writing capability.
 They glide on paper, and they don’t smear or blotch.
 The bad news is that these refills are kind of expensive.
 A single refill costs anywhere from seven to ten bucks.